Associate Professor of Epidemiology

 Pathoepidemiology of prostate cancer

-I co-lead the Prostate Cancer Patho-epidemiology team, a multidisciplinary effort that integrates pathology data and tumor biomarkers at the RNA, DNA and protein level into our epidemiological studies.
-The overarching objective of this work is to identify molecular signatures of lethal prostate cancer and response to therapy, and provide insight into the biology of prostate cancer risk factors and progression.
-The projects leverage a tumor biorepository of 3,000 men with prostate cancer from the Physicians Health Study (PHS), Health Professionals Follow-up Study (HPFS), and a Swedish Watchful Waiting Cohort.
+I co-lead the Transdisciplinary Prostate Cancer Partnership, a multidisciplinary international effort that integrates pathology data and tumor biomarkers at the RNA, DNA and protein level into our epidemiological studies.
+The overarching objective of this work is to identify molecular signatures of lethal prostate cancer and response to therapy, to identify new subtypes of cancer, and to provide insight into the biology of prostate cancer risk factors and progression.
+The projects leverage a tumor biorepository of 3,000 men with prostate cancer from the Physicians Health Study (PHS), Health Professionals Follow-up Study (HPFS), and a Swedish Watchful Waiting Cohort, and is expanding to prostate cancer cohorts in Ireland, the UK, and Italy.
 The US and Swedish projects are undertaken in concert with the DF/HCC Prostate Cancer SPORE, of which I am an active participant and from which I have received multiple research awards.

 I am co-PI, with Professor Adami, of a large-scale twin study of cancer among 300,000 twins from Sweden, Norway, Denmark and Finland.
 Within this unique resource, we aim to estimate the heritability in risk of various cancers, as well as to examine the relative contributions of genetic and environmental factors in cancer survival.
 Future work in the twin setting will include a tumor tissue collection, in order to examine the heritability of somatic alterations in tumors.